jean-pierreBoth/edgecluster/Results.md

 ### Mnist Digits

 As we rescale mnist image to one pixel (division by 28*28) the cost given here have been reset by multiplying the code results by 784 to compare to kmedoids result.
 Note that  kmedoids crate have images pixel divided by 256 so they have been also reset by 256 to do comparisons.
 (See file [kmedoids](https://github.com/kno10/rust-kmedoids/blob/main/examples/mnist-kmedoids.rs))
-Moreover the cost are normalized by the size of the sample, 60000 for faster_pam and 70000 for edgecluster.
+Moreover the cost are normalized by the size of the sample, 60000 data corresponding to file *train-images-idx3-ubyte* for faster_pam and 70000 for edgecluster.

 ### par_fasterpam